-The Healing Foods Diet is rich in nutritious whole foods, including fruits, veggies, nuts, seeds, legumes and healthy fats.
-Grass-fed meat, wild-caught fish and organic poultry are also permitted as part of the plan, along with an assortment of healthy condiments, herbs and spices.
+The healing foods diet is rich in nutritious whole foods, including fruits, veggies, nuts, seeds, legumes and healthy fats.
+While a plant-based diet is primary, grass-fed meat, wild-caught fish and organic poultry are also permitted as part of the plan, along with an assortment of healthy condiments, herbs and spices.

 - Fruits: strawberries, oranges, lemons, blackberries, limes, raspberries, pears, apples, blueberries, etc.

 - Vegetables: broccoli, cabbage, bell peppers, Brussels sprouts, tomatoes, asparagus, garlic, cucumber, onions, ginger, etc.

 - Nuts: almonds, cashews, pecans, pistachios, macadamia nuts, walnuts, Brazil nuts

 - Seeds: hemp seeds, pumpkin seeds, sunflower seeds, chia seeds, flaxseeds